 This is what it looks like and feels like to experience Loving God and Loving Neighbor firsthand.

 During the dedication of the house for the Alvarez’s, the local pastor thanked the group for taking time out of their summer to travel to Anapra, Mexico.
 He said that a lot of people come to visit Puerto Vallarta, Cancun and Mazatlán, but he was grateful that we decided to show up and be a part of their small community.

 The kids didn’t just show up.
 They brought all they had with them and each used their unique gifts and talents to pull together to build the house.
 Some of the kids were good with tools and some were good welcoming the kids and community members who came by to visit.
 Everyone’s participation was critical to bring glory to God.
 Chelsea Ackman summed it up perfectly:

 “I know that after this trip, I will definitely continue to search and find ways to use my gifts to serve God, just as I hope everyone on the trip does, and that everyone listening to this does.
 Even if you don’t build a house, you fumble with hammers, or you don’t have a clue what stucco is: that’s okay.
 God tells us we must strive to find a way to use the tools He’s given us, to build amazing things, not limited in the least to a house.
 So, I implore all of you to listen, and to find what God is calling you to.
 To use the gifts He’s presented to you to bring joy to others, and spread God’s merciful grace.”

 And all God’s children said, “Amen.”

 This article is part three in a three-part series of articles from Pastor Dave Risendal and Faith Formation Leader Jeanne Maloney on community service as a core component of Christian life.
+(Click here for part 1 and part 2.)
 These articles coincide with our High School Youth Group’s service trip to Anapra, Mexico (June 23-29).